- Saturday Horse Racing Trends and Free Tips: 1st Oct 2022 - September 30, 2022

 Cardiff v Wolves

 You could not pick a more important fixture at present in the Championship with Wolves on top but Cardiff just six points behind with a game in hand.
 Cardiff have a lot in their favour having won at Wolves in August and having beaten them at home three of the last four meetings today.
 They have not lost in thirteen and won seven and drawn one of their last eight including winning their last seven at home.
 Wolves have been brilliant all season but have lost two of the last four away and may just be feeling a long season with a 2-2 draw at home to Hull last night, setting them back further.
 Both are likely to go up this season but with Wolves being favourite I cannot help but be tempted by Cardiff at 3.10 who in my mind should be favourites for the game.
-The last four meetings today were all Over 2.5 goals which gives you a further option for Betfair Trading.
+The last four meetings today were all Over 2.5 goals which gives you a further option for trading.

 Saturday 7th April 2018